christwinn/woocommerce-api-client-java/README.md

 # A fluent java client interface to the  WooCommerce REST Api

-A lightweight, deceptively simple, Fluent Java client library for the WooCommerce REST API.
+A fully implemented lightweight, deceptively simple, fluent Java client library for the WooCommerce REST API v3.

 Built for Java developers who need to quickly integrate their applications with the WooCommerce e-commerce platform.